12 Small Business Tax Myths Debunked (Australia Edition)

 Tax management is perhaps one of the most dreaded tasks in business.
 After all, you probably know someone who knows someone else who was audited by the ATO and their business has never quite been the same again.

-But tax time doesn’t need to be so stressful for business owners.
+But tax time doesn’t need to be so stressful for agency owners.
 Nor does it have to put you in a precarious situation in terms of your cash flow.

 So long as you familiarize yourself with the most common small business tax myths, and implement a tax management system for your business, you’ll be fine come October 31.
 To make sure you stay in the ATO’s good graces, start by memorizing the truths about these tax myths:

-Myth #1: Australian business owners only have one tax payment to make.
+Myth #1: Australian agency owners only have one tax payment to make.

 Myth #2: Taxes are the same for sole traders and companies.